Shortcodes

 Downloadable files

-If you need to include a file for download in your Handbook page, you can use
+To include a file for download in your Handbook page, you must use the download

 shortcode.